 In his Design in Tech Report for 2015, John Maeda revealed that people in the US check their phones about 150 times a day.
 That calculates out to be about once every 5.6 minutes.
-With that frequency, people will give up on an app if it takes just a few more milliseconds to load or isn’t right, not because we’re impatient, but because a little friction really adds up when it’s multiplied 150x.
+With that frequency now growing, people will give up on an app if it takes just a few more milliseconds to load or isn’t right, not because we’re impatient, but because a little friction really adds up when it’s multiplied 150x.
 If we launch something too early that is not our A game then we risk losing them maybe for ever and certainly our brand will be tainted unless we set the expectations up front very well.
 It helps us frame not only what the MVP is to get through that initial validation phase but now importantly we can begin framing what your SRP is so we really can target success as well as the ever present failure feedback loop.
 Long live the SRP!

 Inherent in the SRP is the recognition of a real flaw at the heart of the term Minimum Viable Product: it’s not a useful product and in an attempt to build something that is useful the core idea is lost.
 The core idea of the MVP was to test whether you’ve found a problem worth solving.
 More often than not the “MVP” ends up much more complex than the quick test it was supposed to be and far too shoddy for a released product.
 Given this and to ensure that the experiment and scope is explicit, the RAT is being used to replace the MVP.